-Rongai is without doubt among the best route for climbing Kilimanjaro.
-Why I am I saying this is simply because, it has a moderate difficulty level, its possibility to viewing wildlife, and of course the best wilderness in the Mountain.
+Rongai is without a doubt among the best route for climbing Kilimanjaro.
+Why I am I saying this is simply because, it has a moderate difficulty level, its possibility of viewing wildlife, and of course the best wilderness in the Mountain.

 The Shira Route

 - Shira approaches the Mountain from the West

 - In Shira, the first part is rather driven, not hike!